 This information supplements the pamphlet "What Students and Parents Need to Know About Riding the School Bus" for those involved in the MCPS special education program.
-For specific questions not included in this material, parents are urged to contact either the special education office (301-279-3837) or the Special Education Transportation Unit (301-444-8580).
+For specific questions not included in this material, parents are urged to contact either the special education office (240-740-3900) or the Transportation Support Services Unit (301-444-8580).

 When making inquiries or reporting concerns, students and parents should refer to the route number of the bus in question.
 Who is responsible for your child's bus route?
 Locate the Dispatcher by learning how to read a route number below or check out the Transportation Cluster Manager pages.

 Each bus displays a sign with its four-digit route number in the side windows near the front of the bus.
 The first digit indicates the depot number of the bus, the second digit indicates the high school cluster.
 The third and fourth digits refer to the specific bus route.

 For example: a route number of 1219 means that the bus is assigned to the Bethesda Depot (all 1000s), the Churchill cluster (all 200s) and specifically route "19" of that cluster.
 A bus assigned to a special education route or other cross-cluster route carries the depot number with an 8 or 9 as the second digit.

 Q. Is a special education student guaranteed transportation?

 A. Transportation may be considered a related service if it is specified in the students’s Individualized Education Program (IEP).
 The determination as to whether transportation is included as a related service is made by the student’s IEP team after careful consideration of the student’s needs.
 When not identified as a related service, transportation will be provided in the same way it is provided for general education students.
 Consequently, some special education students whose handicapping condition permits, and for whom it is safe to do so, may be required to walk to school when attending their home school and their residence is within the specified walking distance.
 Similarly, they may be required to use the regular education bus.